Digital Content Creation Course for Brands

-Step 2 (Optional) Plan to curate your grid using app UNUM.
+Step 2.
+(Optional) Curate your grid using a content planning app like UNUM.

 Create a visual story and flow to the grid.

-Tip: Move content around to visually shift the order of photos.
-Demo in the Basics of iPhone photography video.
+(Tip: Move content around to visually shift the order of photos.
+Demo in the Basics of iPhone photography module.)

 Share the full image or crop the image to square.

 Step 4.
-Add caption, relevant hashtags, geo-location tag and accounts to tag and mention.
+Add your caption, relevant hashtags, geo-location, and tag accounts and mentions.